cdoublev/css/doc/parse/README.md

   - `<declaration-rule-list>` accept at-rules and declarations for properties/descriptors allowed in the context
   - `<declaration-list>` accept declarations for properties/descriptors allowed in the context

-Custom property values, `@property/initial-value`, substitution functions, container/media/support queries, pseudo selectors, are represented with `<declaration-value>` or `<any-value>`, representing an arbitrary value range.
+Similarly, `<declaration-value>` and `<any-value>` represent an arbitrary value range.
+They are used to define custom property values, `@property/initial-value`, substitution function arguments, container/media/support queries, pseudo selectors, etc.

 ## Parsing a declaration value